karstenwinter/karstenwinter.github.io/README.md

 [Ruby shell](ruby-shell.md) is a small ruby programming environment with a [REPL](https://en.wikipedia.org/wiki/REPL) with syntax highlighting and integrated documentation, running in your browser using [Opal](http://opalrb.org).

-[Match3](ruby-match3.md) is a minimal console based [Bejeweled](https://en.wikipedia.org/wiki/Bejeweled) clone written in ruby, running in your browser using [Opal](http://opalrb.org).
+[Match3](ruby-match3.md) is a minimal console based [Bejeweled](https://en.wikipedia.org/wiki/Bejeweled) clone written in ruby, running in your browser using Opal.

 ## .NET programs

 [Angry Nerd](angry-nerd.md) is a 2D platformer game written in C# using the Unity engine that features a generated levels and is cross-platform (Desktop, Browser, Mobile).

 [Control Mindstorms](control-mindstorms.md) is an F# program that can read sensors of and send commands to the Mindstorms EV3.

-[Angry Nerd](angry-nerd.md) is a 2D platformer game written in C# using the Unity engine that features a generated levels and is cross-platform (Desktop, Browser, Mobile).

 [uRiddle](uriddle.md) is a puzzle game written in C# using [Silverlight](https://en.wikipedia.org/wiki/Microsoft_Silverlight) inspired by [Machinarium](https://en.wikipedia.org/wiki/Machinarium).